 David Simpson, Chairman.

 Appointed as a non-executive Director on 18 September 2018.

 David Simpson is a qualified solicitor and was a partner at KPMG for 15 years until 2013, culminating as global head of M&A. Before that he spent 15 years in investment banking, latterly at Barclays de Zoete Wedd Ltd. He is chairman of Ecofin Global Utilities and Infrastructure Trust plc and a non-executive Director of abrdn New India Investment Trust plc.
 David graduated from the University of Cambridge with a degree in Economics and Law.

-Richard Boléat FCA, Audit Committee Chairman.
-Appointed as a non-executive Director on 18 September 2018.
-Richard Boléat is a Fellow of the Institute of Chartered Accountants in England & Wales, having trained with Coopers & Lybrand in Jersey and the United Kingdom.
+Richard Boléat FCA, Audit

+Committee Chairman.
+Appointed as

+a non-executive Director on

+18 September 2018.
+Richard Boléat

+is a Fellow of the Institute of

+Chartered Accountants in England &

+Wales, having trained with Coopers & Lybrand in Jersey and the United Kingdom.
 After qualifying in 1986, he subsequently worked in the Middle East, Africa and the UK for a number of commercial and financial services groups before returning to Jersey in 1991.
 He was formerly a Principal of Channel House Financial Services Group from 1996 until its acquisition by Capita Group plc ('Capita') in September 2005.
-Richard led Capita's financial services client practice in Jersey until September 2007, when he left to establish Governance Partners, L.P., an independent corporate governance practice.
-Alongside his roles at the Company, he currently acts as Chairman of CVC Credit Partners European Opportunities Limited, a non-executive Director of Third Point Investors Limited and a nonexecutive Director of Digital 9 Infrastructure plc, all of which are listed on the London Stock Exchange.
+Richard led Capita's financial services client practice in Jersey until September 2007, when he left to establish Governance Partners LLP., an independent corporate governance practice.
+Alongside his roles at the Company, he currently acts as a non-executive Director of Third Point Investors Limited, which is listed on the London Stock Exchange.
 He is regulated in his personal capacity by the Jersey Financial Services Commission.

 Barbara Powley, Senior Independent Director.

-Appointed as a non-executive Director on

-18 September 2018 and Senior Independent Director from 26 April 2023.
+Appointed as a non-executive Director on 18 September 2018 and Senior Independent Director from 26 April 2023.
 Barbara Powley is a qualified chartered accountant with over 30 years' experience in the investment trust industry.
 Prior to her retirement in March 2018 she was a Director in BlackRock's closedended funds team from 2005 with responsibility for the oversight and administration of BlackRock's stable of investment trusts.
 From 1996 to 2005, she had a similar role at Fidelity.
 Barbara graduated from the University of York with a degree in Mathematics and Economics.
 Barbara is currently a non-executive Director of Montanaro UK Smaller Companies Investment Trust plc.

 Jane Routledge, appointed as a non-executive Director on 25 October 2021.
 Jane Routledge has spent 30 years in marketing & communications roles in the investment management sector, communicating with pension fund, intermediary and private investor audiences.
 She has worked in a number of investment management businesses, including Schroders, Invesco and Hermes Fund Managers.
 Most recently, she spent eight years to December 2019 as a partner in Seven Investment Management, building and leading its marketing function across all channels to market.
-Jane is currently a non-executive director of Cumbria Education Trust and Brown Advisory US Smaller Companies PLC.
+Jane is currently a non-executive director of Brown Advisory US Smaller Companies PLC and abrdn Asian Income Fund Limited.
 She graduated from the University of Cambridge with a degree in Modern & Medieval Languages, and has a Masters degree in Organisational Psychology from the University of London.

-The Directors are pleased to present the Annual Report and audited Financial Statements for the year ended 31 December 2023.
+The Directors are pleased to present the Annual Report and audited Financial Statements for the year ended 31 December 2024.